anandjha90/anandjha90/README.md

-### 👋 Hi I'm Anand Jha,working as Assistant Manager - Data & Analytics @UNILEVER at Bengaluru,Karantaka,INDIA.
+### 👋 Hi I'm Anand Jha, working as a Technical Analyst - Data & Analytics @Coforge at Bengaluru, Karnataka, INDIA.

-Overrall having 6+ years of experience in in helping clients in their business requirements delivery through data acquisition, analysis and driving insights through machine learning model developments , KPI reporting  and driving business to a higher level.
+Overall having 6+ years of experience in helping clients with their business requirements delivery through data acquisition, analysis, and driving insights through machine learning model developments, KPI reporting  and driving business to a higher level.

-Having good knowledge of **C,Java,Python,R,SQL,AWS,AZURE, SNOWFLAKE , ML,NLP,Tableau & POWERBI **.
+Having good knowledge of **C, Java, Python, R, SQL, AWS, AZURE, SNOWFLAKE, Matillion, ML, NLP, Tableau & POWERBI **.

-Having Advanced understanding of statistical, algebraic and other analytical techniques coupled with various programming languages and highly motivated to learn,grow and excel in Data Science Industry.
+Having an Advanced understanding of statistical, algebraic, and other analytical techniques coupled with various programming languages and am highly motivated to learn, grow and excel in the Data Science Industry.

 Solid understanding of exploratory data analysis using SQL, R & Python language